 For many years, Montreal's Fête Nationale parade was called the Défilé des Géants, French for "Parade of Giants," an annual procession held every June 24 during Quebec's Fête Nationale holiday also known as Saint-Jean-Baptiste Day and La Saint-Jean, or in English, St. John the Baptist.

 In 1908, St. Jean Baptiste was named the patron saint of French-speaking Canadians.
 The province made St. Jean Baptiste Day a provincial holiday in 1925.
 The feast day of Saint John the Baptist, which coincided with midsummer (the summer solstice) was a very popular event in France over the centuries.
 St. John the Baptist Day is still celebrated as a religious feast day in several countries, like Denmark, Norway, Sweden, Finland, Estonia, Spain, Latvia, and Lithuania.
 By making it a statutory holiday in 1977, the day became a holiday for all Quebecers rather than only those of French-Canadian or Catholic origins.

-The reason it was called Parade of Giants in the first place was because it featured larger-than-life papier mâché "giants" representing Quebec's favorite historical and fictional figures, including former Quebec Premier René Lévesque, poet/musician Félix Leclerc and Montreal co-founder Jeanne Mance.
-Since 2013, the parade shifted its focus from the giants and more onto Quebecers overall.
-More on that below.
+The reason the parade was called the Parade of Giants was that it featured larger-than-life paper mâché "giants" representing Quebec's favorite historical and fictional figures, including former Quebec Premier René Lévesque, poet and musician Félix Leclerc, and Montreal co-founder Jeanne Mance.
+Since 2013, the parade shifted its focus from the giants and more to Quebecers overall.